bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 }
 ```

-We can then define a method that is applied to every employee in the carousel, to check if they should have confetti or not.
+We can then define a method that's applied to every employee in the carousel, to check if they should have confetti or not.

 ```javascript
 function applyBirthdayConfetti(employee) {